Trump administration imposes first Iran sanctions since taking office

 Four examples of Trump’s neverending support for Israel

 The measures targeted firms, ships and individuals affiliated with companies already sanctioned by the US.
-Under former US President Joe Biden, the US routinely issued such penalties to enforce existing sanctions.
+Under former President Joe Biden, the US routinely issued such penalties to enforce existing sanctions.

 “The Iranian regime remains focused on leveraging its oil revenues to fund the development of its nuclear program, to produce its deadly ballistic missiles and unmanned aerial vehicles, and to support its regional terrorist proxy groups,” Secretary of the Treasury Scott Bessent said in a statement.